outflanknl/Ps-Tools/README.md

 ## Credits
 Author: Cornelis de Plaa (@Cneelis) / Outflank

-Shout out to: Stan Hegt (@StanHacked) and all my other great collegues at Outflank
+Shout out to: Stan Hegt (@StanHacked) and all my other great colleagues at Outflank